SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 * Note: I am using Armbian for s8xx built by balbes150 downloaded from here: https://users.armbian.com/balbes150/s8xx/

 * Note: The current version of the s8xx build is with linux v5.10.
+(As of 2021/07/31)

 ## Getting the kernel source code and using your existing config